 Welcome back to Inside the Mind of an NYC VC, a new series at AlleyWatch in which we speak with New York City-based Venture Capitalists.
-In the hot seat this time is David Goldberg, Principal at Corigin Ventures, an early stage venture firm focused on consumer, marketplace, and real estate tech.
+In the hot seat this time is David Goldberg, Principal at Corigin Ventures (now Alpaca VC), an early-stage venture firm focused on consumer, marketplace, and real estate tech.
 David stopped in to talk about how his first business was inspired by Rent the Runway, what the next generation of venture firms will look like, the importance of entrepreneurs having a chip on their shoulder, New York vs. SF vs. LA, and much, much more.

 If you are a NYC-based VC interested in participating in this series, please send us an email.
 We’d love to chat.
 If you are interested in sponsoring this series that showcases the leading minds in venture in NYC, we’d also love to chat.
 Send us a note.